 A walking track runs parallel to the stream that the local populace uses for commuting, and the track goes ahead to the villages far off into the mountains where life is still very simple and unpolluted.

 After enjoying our spot for a while, we happened to meet Ijaz, a local resident, who happily took us to his village, a 25 minutes walk from the lake, showing us small waterfalls coming from far away mountains and which are also the source of their daily water consumption.

-The place is a whole day picnic place for families where they can enjoy cooking food, boating, jet skiing and absorb what nature offers.
+The place is a whole day picnic place for families where they can enjoy cooking food, boating, jet skiing, and absorb what nature offers.

-I visited the lake in July and found out from locals that the point is worth visiting even in the winter, I am talking about December – February.
+I visited the lake in July and found out from locals that the point is worth visiting even in the winter; I am talking about December – February.
 The good thing is, in those months, when most of the north is snow-covered and inaccessible, Samundar Katha lake can be your nearest tourist spot.

-Samundar Katha lake was started by the forest department a few years ago, but later a private company took the project on lease basis for developing the tourist spot.
+Samundar Katha lake was started by the forest department a few years ago, but later a private company took the project on a lease basis for developing the tourist spot.

 How to reach Samundar Katha

 The lake falls in the jurisdiction of Abbottabad city.
-It is a 25 minutes drive (10km) from Nathia Gali (Galiyat) main bazar.
-For reaching the lake, you need to leave the main Nathia Gali road, after 6 km of the drive (11 minutes) while going towards Abbottabad, turn left towards Samundar Khatta road.
+It is a 25 minutes drive (10km) from Nathia Gali (Galiyat) main Bazar.
+For reaching the lake, you need to leave the main Nathia Gali road; after 6 km of the drive (11 minutes), while going towards Abbottabad, turn left towards Samundar Khatta road.
 It’s a narrow zigzag path of around 4.5 km that goes down to the lake.

 While going down, there are some steep turns on some places but nothing dangerous.
 It’s not an abandoned area, but houses of Samundar Katha village can be seen on both sides of the road that goes through mountains.
 All kinds of small to mid-range vehicles can comfortably reach there.